ChrisJLP/SimpliQuote/DevelopmentDiary.md

 └── vite.config.js

 I've tried to separate concepts to different components so that everything is modular and easy to maintain and work on during development.

+29/10/2024

+I've made a homepage for the app, and added some basic tests.
+Next, I'll be working on the form to create a new project.
+First, I'll be looking at creating a basic form without validation or subtasks etc.